-It is the applicant’s responsibility to obtain information about these requirements from their Graduate Program portion of this bulletin or from the director of graduate studies for the proposed program.
+It is the applicant’s responsibility to obtain information about these requirements from the Graduate School of Management website.

 One or more of the following tests may be required as part of the admission process.
-Consult the Graduate Programs section of this bulletin or the program requirements at the GSM website for information specific to the applicant’s proposed program.
+Consult the Graduate School of Management website for information specific to the applicant’s proposed program.
 Regardless of the test, all scores must be sent directly from the issuing source to the Graduate School of Management.

 The Graduate School of Management urges applicants to take tests well in advance of the date the scores are needed.
 It can take up to six weeks for scores to reach the Graduate School of Management office after the exam.
 Test scores should be relatively recent; scores more than five years old (two years for TOEFL) may not be accepted.